Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Introduction

-\item \textbf{Unified RFT modes \& algorithm support.} \trinity unifies and generalizes existing RFT methodologies into a flexible and configurable framework, supporting synchronous/asynchronous, on-policy/off-policy, and online/offline training, as well as hybrid modes that seamlessly combine them into a single learning process (e.g., incorporating expert trajectories to accelerate an online RL process \cite{nachum2017bridginggapvaluepolicy,yan2025learningreasonoffpolicyguidance}).
-This is made possible partly by our decoupled design that allows rollout and training to be executed separately and scaled up independently on different machines, which will soon be introduced in the next section.
+\trinity implements diverse RL methodologies in a unified manner, supporting \emph{synchronous/asynchronous, on-policy/off-policy}, and \emph{online/offline} training.
+These RL modes can be flexibly generalized, e.g., a hybrid mode that incorporates expert trajectories to accelerate an online RL process \cite{nachum2017bridginggapvaluepolicy,yan2025learningreasonoffpolicyguidance}.
+This unification is made possible partly by our decoupled design (which will soon be introduced in Section~\ref{subsec:rft_core}) that allows rollout and training to be executed separately and scaled up independently on different devices, while having access to the same stand-alone experience buffer.
+The efficacy of various RL modes has been validated empirically by our experiments in Section~\ref{subsec:exp_RL_modes}, which particularly highlight the efficiency gains by off-policy or asynchronous methods.